hsaunders1904/cmake_project/README.md

 other branches of this repository offer alternatives.
 The idea being that you can mix-and-match and merge whichever branches you'd like to get you started on your project.

+## Conan

+This branch uses the package manager [conan](https://conan.io/) to deal with dependencies.
+A `conanfile.txt` is added to the root of the repo, `conan install` is then run on this file at CMake configure time.
+This will download the dependencies listed in `conanfile.txt` and output a CMake file that exports variables that can be used to link to the libraries.

+The only library linked to in this branch is [Catch2](https://github.com/catchorg/Catch2).

 ## Usage

 - Clone this repository somewhere on your computer.